Arsh23/blog/content/article/cvsp/cvsp.md

 Time for parallel(threads) fib(): 1.8830058574676514 seconds
 Time for parallel(processes) fib(): 4.917798280715942 seconds
 ```
+{{% center %}}{{% text s="0.7" color="#808080" %}}
-code used to produce this output can be found here -
+*code used to produce this output can be found [here]()*
+{{% /text %}}{{% /center %}}

 In this case, threads and especially coroutines far outperform synchronous code. processes, although still much faster than synchronous, are lagging behind.
-Here too each individual call to the function still takes x seconds on average, just like the previous example, but the result is vastly different.
+Here too each individual call to the function still takes 0.5 seconds on average, just like the previous example, but the result is vastly different.
 Why is there such a big difference between the performance of the two examples?
 How do these things actually work?
 Lets find out!

 ## How Parallelism and Concurrency work